 Educational Approaches

 In modern mathematics education, there's a shift towards emphasizing conceptual understanding over rote memorization.
-Educators are using visual aids, interactive tools, and real-world examples to help students grasp the concepts of factors, GCF, and LCM.
-For example, using manipulatives like blocks or counters can help students visualize factors and multiples.
+Worth adding: educators are using visual aids, interactive tools, and real-world examples to help students grasp the concepts of factors, GCF, and LCM.
+Here's one way to look at it: using manipulatives like blocks or counters can help students visualize factors and multiples.
 Online resources and educational apps provide interactive exercises that allow students to practice finding factors and multiples in a fun and engaging way.

 Applications in Technology